Social care assessment under the Care Act 2014

-- How do they decide if my need is because of a physical or mental impairment or illness?
+- How does the LA decide if my need is because of a physical or mental impairment or illness?

-- How do they decide if my needs stop me from doing two or more specific things?
+- How does the LA decide if my needs stop me from doing 2 or more specific things?

-- How do they decide if there is a significant impact on my wellbeing because I can’t do specific things?
+- How does the LA decide if there is a significant impact on my wellbeing because I can’t do specific things?